dbt-labs/docs.getdbt.com/website/docs/reference/node-selection/state-comparison-caveats.md

 State comparison works by identifying discrepancies between two manifests.
 Those discrepancies could be the result of:

 1. Changes made to a project in development
-2. Env-aware logic that causes different behavior based on the `target`, env vars, etc., which can be avoided if you upgrade to dbt Core 1.9 and set the `state_modified_compare_more_unrendered` behavior flag to `True`.
-Learn more about [Behavior flags](/reference/global-configs/behavior-changes#behavior-change-flags).
+2. Env-aware logic that causes different behavior based on the `target`, env vars, etc., which can be avoided if you upgrade to dbt Core 1.9 and set the `state_modified_compare_more_unrendered` [behavior flag](/reference/global-configs/behavior-changes#behavior-change-flags) to `True`.

 State comparison detects env-aware config in `dbt_project.yml`.
-This target-based config registers as a modification:
+This target-based config won't register as a modification:

 <File name='dbt_project.yml'>